From Books to Barn Owls: My week of work experience

 A group of people sitting in chairs in a room watching a presentation

 Wednesday – On Wednesday I spent time with the archaeology team and I got to experience the different working environments that officers work in, as I divided my time between the Council offices and an archaeological site where they were mapping out places to continue digging.
-I was fortunate enough to be given an insight to the history and importance of archeology and the archaeology team’s role in advising on planning applications within the Council.
+I was fortunate enough to be given an insight to the history and importance of archaeology and the archaeology team’s role in advising on planning applications within the Council.
 While in the office I learnt about the importance of the Historic Environment Record, which can be seen online here: Buckinghamshire's Heritage Portal I was also amazed by how much I could learn in one day about archaeology, from understanding what the different colours of the soil mean, to identifying ancient pottery in the ground.

 A group of people in safety vests and helmets on an archaeological site